 The main reason for visiting Purnululu National Park is its amazing landscape.
 You can enjoy it by attending several walks, either in the north or south part.

-Depending on your pace it makes take 1-2 days to complete the walks.
+Depending on your pace it takes 1-2 days to complete the walks.

 Then, you can move to Walardi campground to do the remaining walks: The Domes, Cathedral Gorge, and Whip Snake Gorge.